Gritting routes and what they mean.

-There have been Four groups of road which Torbay Council have identified within the primary salting network, which have been taken from from the Thermal Maps of Torbay.
-All of these routes, or a combination of these routes can be selected at any time for treatment.
+There have been Four groups of roads Torbay Council have identified within the primary salting network which have been taken from from the Thermal Maps of Torbay.
+All these routes, or a combination of these routes can be selected at any time for treatment.
 The four colours of the groups are Red, Blue, Green and Yellow.
 Red is the coldest area and Yellow is the warmest.
-So, now you know the names of the groups, just look here to see which roads they cover.

 Primary Salting Network…What does it all mean?

-It is not an easy process to know when and where needs to be gritted.
-I mentioned Thermal Maps briefly earlier, a thermal mapping survey of the highway network is first carried out on behalf of Torbay Council as this enables thermal differences between known locations on the network to be identified ready to go for various weather scenarios.
-This information is then taken and compared with the weather forecasts that are sent through which means an effective prediction can be made if the locations and time of day/night that the gritting needs to take place.
-Pretty cool isn’t it?
+It is not an easy process to know when and where needs to be gritted, a thermal mapping survey of the highway network is first carried out on behalf of Torbay Council as this enables thermal differences between known locations on the network to be identified ready for various weather scenarios.
+This information is then taken and compared with the weather forecasts sent through meaning an effective prediction can be made of the locations and time of day/night that the gritting needs to take place.